LuqmanFarooqui/py2048/README.md

 **Description**

 This is my 2048 game simulation in Python.
 Please feel free to let me know your feedback through the comments section.
-Thanks !
+Thanks!

 **Compatibility**